The American Journal of Semiotics

 The editorial team of the The American Journal of Semiotics is committed to ensuring the integrity of the publication process.
 Conformance to standards of ethical behavior is therefore expected of all parties involved: Authors, Editors, Reviewers, and the Publisher.

-Authors should present an objective discussion of the significance of research work as well as sufficient detail and references to permit others to replicate the experiments.
+Authors should present an objective discussion of the significance of research work as well as sufficient detail and references to permit others to confirm a chain of reasoning or experimental result.
 Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.
 Review articles should also be objective, comprehensive, and accurate accounts of the state of the art.
 The author(s) should ensure that their work is original and that any previously published passages, along with the work or words of others, have been appropriately acknowledged if used in the manuscript.
 Plagiarism in all its forms constitutes unethical publishing behavior and is unacceptable.
 Submitting the same manuscript to more than one journal concurrently constitutes unethical publishing behavior and is unacceptable.
 Authors should not submit articles describing essentially the same research to more than one journal.
 The corresponding author should ensure that there is a full consensus of all co-authors in approving the final version of the paper and its submission for publication.

 Editors should evaluate manuscripts exclusively on the basis of their academic merit.
 An editor must not use unpublished information in the editor's own research without the express written consent of the author.
 Editors should take reasonable responsive measures when ethical complaints have been presented concerning a submitted manuscript or published paper.